-Yet despite these changes in the very nature of corporate ownership we have failed to change the rules if the game.
+Yet despite the extraordinary (and largely unrecognized) shift in the very nature of corporate ownership, we have failed to change the rules of the game.
 Indeed, in the financial sector we have rolled back most of the historic rules regulating our securities issuers, our exchanges, and our investment advisers.
-While we should have been improving regulatory oversight and administering existing regulations with increasing toughness, both have been relaxed, ignoring the new environment and therefore bearing much of the responsibility for today's crisis.
+While we should have been improving regulatory oversight and administering existing regulations with increasing toughness, both have been relaxed, ignoring the new environment, and therefore bear much of the responsibility for today's crisis.

 Of course American society is in a constant state of flux.
 It always has been, and it always will be.
-I've often pointed out that our nation began as an agricultural economy, then became largely a manufacturing economy, then largely a service economy, and most recently an economy in which the financial services sector had become its dominant element.
+I've often pointed out that our nation began as an agricultural economy, became largely a manufacturing economy, then largely a service economy, and most recently an economy in which the financial services sector had become the dominant element.
 Such secular changes are not new, but they are always different, so enlightened responses are never easy to come by.
-Justice Stone, once again, recognized that new forces demand new responses:
+Justice Stone [1934], once again, recognized that new forces demand new responses:

-It was in 1809 when Jefferson wrote: "We are a rural farming people; we have little business and few manufactures among us, and I pray God it will be a long time before we have much of either."
+It was in 1809 when Jefferson wrote: 'We are a rural farming people; we have little business and few manufactures among us, and I pray God it will be a long time before we have much of either.'
 Profound changes have come into American life since that sentence was penned.
-(These) inexorable economic forces, (create) public problems (that) involve an understanding of the new and complex economic forces we have created, their relationship to the lives of individuals in widely separated communities engaged in widely differing activities, and the adaptation to those forces of old conceptions developed in a different environment to meet different needs.
+[These] inexorable economic forces, [create] public problems [that] involve an understanding of the new and complex economic forces we have created, their relationship to the lives of individuals in widely separated communities engaged in widely differing activities, and the adaptation to those forces of old conceptions developed in a different environment to meet different needs (p.
+5).

-To deal with the new and complex economic forces our failed agency society has created, of course we need a new paradigm: a fiduciary society in which the interest of investors come first, and ethical behavior by our business and financial leaders represents the highest value.
+To deal with the new and complex economic forces our failed agency society has created, of course we need a new paradigm: a fiduciary society in which the interest of investors comes first, and ethical behavior by our business and financial leaders represents the highest value.